pawel7/myvue/Testing.md

-## Testowanie
+## Testing

-Testowałem za pomocą programu Postman
+You can test the application with Postman

 PUT http://localhost:8005/api/posts/1
 {